guesser/GuesserPlayerApp/README.md

 - Description

+- Topic

 - Outcome A

 - Outcome B

+- Event duration

 - Ending date & time

-- Topic

 For every player that plays at your event, you will keep a fee of the transaction that happens.
 This way you have an incentive to create quality events and attract players to your them.